Steven C. Perkins

 Temporary Reference Librarian and Lecturer at the Sidney S. Silverman Library, Bergen Community College, from February through June, 2003.

-User Services Coordinator at the Rutgers Law Library of the Rutgers University School of Law-Newark, 1993-2000.
-I served twice as the Acting Head of Computer Services for the School of Law.
-I was a member of the Rutgers University Libraries' Web Advisory Committee, WAC.
+User Services Coordinator at the Rutgers Law Library of the Rutgers University School of Law-Newark, 1993-2000 and served twice as the Acting Head of Computer Services for the School of Law and was a member of the Rutgers University Libraries' Web Advisory Committee, WAC.
 I was a member of the Government Relations Committee of the American Association of Law Libraries 1994-97, the Technology Committee of the New Jersey Law Librarians Association 1995-97.
 I have been a member of the Advisory Board of the DIANA Project of the Schell Memorial Center for Human Rights at Yale Law School since 1993.
 I was the Liaison from the AALL Native Law Caucus to the Association of American Law Schools Section on Native American Rights.

 2002-2003 Chair of the Index to Foreign Legal Periodicals Advisory Committee of the AALL.